 In the traditional Passover meal, there are four phases each in which one cup of wine is served for drinking; that is four separate cups altogether.
 The first cup of wine (kiddush) is mixed with water and then served during the introductory rite.
 Here the father of the family leads a prayer of thanksgiving and blesses the food.
 The appetizers are consumed in this part of the meal.
 In the second stage, the second cup of wine (haggadah) is also mixed with water, but not consumed, for the son asks his father questions about the original Passover night and the Israelite’s exodus from Egypt, while the father replies by citing passages contained in the Pentateuch of the Old Testament.

 However, in the Gospels, Jesus is presented after the first and second cups of wine have been drunk, continuing with the mixing and serving of the third cup (berekah) which is served after the main meal (unleavened bread and the flesh of the sacrificed Passover lamb) has been eaten.
-With this third cup, the Cup of Salvation, Jesus is traditionally blessing and thanking God for having brought forth bread and the fruit of the vine on the earth (Lk.
+With this third cup, Jesus is traditionally blessing and thanking God for having brought forth bread and the fruit of the vine on the earth (Lk.
 22:14-20).
-So, it appears that our Lord is establishing a renewed paschal sacrificial meal of bread and wine while looking more towards the future and the salvation of the world than recollecting and reliving the past.
+So, it appears that our Lord is establishing a renewed paschal sacrificial meal of bread and wine while looking more towards the future than recollecting and reliving the past.

-As the apostles ate the traditional Passover meal between the serving of the second and third cups, Jesus was taking the place of the lamb and looked towards his own self-immolation for the forgiveness of sins.
+As the apostles ate the traditional Passover meal at the serving of the third cup, Jesus was taking the place of the lamb and looked towards his own self-immolation for the forgiveness of sins.
 His sacrifice of himself began at the Last Supper as a pre-presentation of Calvary, when he blessed the bread and the wine and substantially transformed these species into his body and blood for the apostles to consume from then on instead of the flesh of the traditional lamb.
-This was still a sacrificial meal of thanksgiving for God’s salvation, but the one that fulfilled the Passover meal of the old Mosaic covenant with the cup of the blood of the new and ever lasting covenant.
+This was still a sacrificial meal, but the one that fulfilled the Passover meal of the Mosaic covenant.

 Further, it is important to note, as Dr. Brant Pitre points out in his insightful book Jesus and the Jewish Roots of the Eucharist, that at the Last Supper Jesus refrains from mixing and serving the fourth and final cup of wine (hallel) while he and his disciples are singing hymns (the hallel Psalms of David: 113-118) of praise and thanksgiving to God who is their “salvation” and the provider of “the bread of the earth and the fruit of the vine.”
 This is because he is extending the sacrificial meal of his body and blood by joining it to his passion and the immolation of himself on Calvary for the sins of the world.
 Dr. Pitre explains why Jesus left the traditional Passover meal unfinished on the eve of his passion and death.
 Jesus “has just celebrated the Last Supper in which he identified his own body as the sacrifice of the new Passover.
 He has also identified one of the cups of wine with his own blood, about to be poured out for the forgiveness of sins… Jesus implicitly identified himself as the new Passover lamb… By the time this new Passover is finished, Jesus will be dead… When the meal is finished and the final cup drunk, it will mean his own death has arrived.”

 Thus, the Last Supper is more of a wedding banquet than a traditional Jewish Passover meal.
 As the Divine Bridegroom, Jesus serves the “best wine” (his own blood) to his disciples for the forgiveness of sins.
 Our Lord’s perpetual sacrifice and offering of himself in love of his bride begins at the Last Supper, which is a prelude to the sacrificial heavenly wedding banquet of the Lamb that shall begin following his resurrection and ascension into heaven.
-The Apostles (except Judas who has already absented himself before the start of the meal) have drunk from the third cup of salvation and will also share the fourth cup of completion with Jesus in the Eucharistic sacrifice of Holy Mass (1 Cor.
+The Apostles (except Judas who has already absented himself before the start of the meal) have drunk from the third cup of mixed wine and will also share the fourth cup of the wine of salvation with Jesus in the Eucharistic sacrifice of Holy Mass (1 Cor.
 10:16).